 You will need permission to build your property which you apply for at the local government.
 The architect will prepare the house plans and submit them for a building permit.
 There is a government fee for a building permit.

 Choosing the right contractor can make all the difference between a successful project and a failure, so it is important to choose an experienced contractor who builds and builds on the island.
-A “construction list” of professionals, contractors and a price list will be given as a gift on every property planning order with Siem Design!
+A “construction list” of professionals, contractors and a price list will be given as a gift on every property planning order with Siam Design!

 Duration of average villa – size 150 sqm – 6-8 months of work.